 Then finally, there's the controversial shift ban.

-The shift has destroyed the offense prowess of many pull-hitters in baseball who struggle with hitting to the opposite field.
+The shift has destroyed the offensive prowess of many pull-hitters in baseball who struggle with hitting to the opposite field.

 However, spring training has just started, and anything can happen in baseball.
 There are still about another eight months before the next World Series.

-Between the roster additions, new rule changes and unprecedented excitement among the Friar Faithful, this 2023 season is shaping up to be one of the most anticipated Padres seasons ever.
+Between the roster additions, new rule changes, and unprecedented excitement among the Friar Faithful, this 2023 season is shaping to be one of the most anticipated Padres seasons ever.